AmberAiwohi/my386blog/_posts/2023-03-13-data-collection.md

 runtimes_pulled = [pull_runtime(d) for d in div]
 ```
 ### Method 3
-Below is another method of how to extract wanted information: using a for loop.
+Below is another method of how to extract wanted information using a for loop.
 When extracting the gross for each movie, I had to index to the tag I wanted since there were multiple tags named the same thing, having the same class.
 I created an empty list, then looped through all the div tags to pull the gross, then added or appended those values to the empty list.
 ```
 # for loop to extract gross
 gross = []